William Dargan

 William Dargan MRDS (28 February 1799 - 7 February 1867) was arguably the most important Irish engineer of the 19th century and certainly the most important figure in railway construction.
 Dargan designed and built Ireland's first railway line from Dublin to Dún Laoghaire in 1833.
 In total he constructed over 1,300 km (800 miles) of railway to important urban centres of Ireland.
 He was a member of the Royal Dublin Society (RDS) and also helped establish the National Gallery of Ireland.
 He was also responsible for the Great Dublin Exhibition held at Leinster Lawn in 1853.
+He also designed and oversaw the excavation of reclaimed land in Belfast known as Queen's Island, previously known as Dargan's Island.
 His achievements were honoured in 1995, when the Dargan Railway Bridge in Belfast was opened, and again in 2004 when the Dargan Bridge in Dublin, a new cable stayed bridge for the Luas light railway, were both named after him.

 Biography

 Dargan was born on 28 February 1799, in Killeshin in rural Queen's County (present-day County Laois), not far from Carlow town.
 He was the eldest in a large family of tenant farmers on the Earl of Portarlington's estate.
 His father, possibly also called William, was a tenant farmer, and there is nothing known about his mother.
 It is thought that he attended a local hedge school in Graiguecullen, Queen's County, where he excelled in mathematics and accounting.
 He subsequently worked on his father's 101-acre farm before securing a position in a surveyor's office in Carlow.
 With the assistance of prominent local people, particularly John Alexander, a prominent Carlow miller, and Henry Parnell MP for Queen's County, Dargan began working with the Scottish engineer Thomas Telford on the Holyhead side of the London–Holyhead road.
 He worked there between 1819 and 1824.
 In 1824 Telford asked Dargan to begin work on Howth Road, from Raheny to Sutton in Dublin.
 The young Dargan earned the relatively large sum of £300 for his work on this road and this provided the capital for future public works investments.
 Henry Parnell MP described this road as "a model for other roads in the vicinity of Dublin".
 Around the same time Dargan contributed roads in Dublin and in counties Carlow and Louth as a surveyor.
 Dargan also served as assistant manager for about three years on the Birmingham and Liverpool Junction Canal and the Middlewich Branch, two canals in the English midlands.

 On 13 October 1828, William Dargan married Jane Arkinstall at the Anglican Church of St Michael and All Angels in Adbaston, Staffordshire.
 He and Jane did not produce any offspring.